mybonk/mybonk-wiki/workshop-3/README.md

 4. Update the container configuration
 5. Restart the bitcoind service

-Watch the build process - you'll see Nix compiling Bitcoin from source.
+Watch the build process - you'll see Nix compiling the fork of Bitcoin from source.
 First-time builds take longer, but subsequent builds use Nix's cache.

 ---